sutoiku/puffin/FAQ.md

 ## Do I need a specific client to use PuffinDB?
 No. PuffinDB has a [clientless](docs/Clientless.md) architecture and can be used from any application embedding the [DuckDB](https://duckdb.org/) engine, using a simple [extension](docs/Extension.md).

-## Why use a Redis cluster for distributed query orchestration?
-Distributed query orchestration requires low latency and high throughput.
-A large [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) cluster can provide:
-- Submillisecond latency
-- Tens of millions of transactions per second
-- Up to 340 TB of in-memory storage

-## Why use a Redis cluster for storing query logs?
-[Query logs](docs/Logs.md) must be accessed with very low latency for looking up the Object Store URI where an earlier query result might be cached.
-[Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) provides submillisecond latency for such queries, at a very reasonable cost.
-Furthermore, Redis can also be used as a low-latency broker for queuing and synchronization, which is required for the execution of distributed queries.

-## What about Dragonfly or KeyDB?
-[Dragonfly](https://dragonflydb.io/) and [KeyDB](https://docs.keydb.dev/) are promising alternatives to [Redis](https://redis.io/).
-All three use the same API and should be supported equally well.

 ## Why embed PRQL and Malloy?
 PuffinDB embeds a [PRQL](https://prql-lang.org/) to SQL translator and a [Malloy](https://www.malloydata.dev/) to SQL translator.
 Many such translators are available today, for many different applications and syntaxes, but PuffinDB selected these two, because they address two complementary needs: PRQL is great for data preparation, while Malloy is unparalleled for data analytics.
 Both have been embedded to stress the platform in different ways, and to provide ready-to-use "applications" that can be used to convincingly showcase the platform's capabilities.
 Nevertheless, they are packaged as optional modules that can be omitted if so desired.
 Later on, they will be dynamically injected using the [Query Proxy](docs/Query%20Proxy.md).